az-digitalag/group-website/content/post/2020-05-08-ardn-hackathon.md

 The project is unique in that the majority of work is done in bi-annual week-long hackathons.
 This was the second of six hackathons scheduled during the project.
 This project is led by a team from the University of Florida's [department of Agricultural and Biological Engineering](https://abe.ufl.edu/people/), including Cheryl Porter and Gerrit Hoogenboom.
-Cheryl and Gerrit are leaders in the Agricultural Model Intercomparison project, and have developed a common data format for agricultural models called [ACE](https://vest.agrisemantics.org/content/icasa-data-standards-agricultural-field-experiments-and-production) (AgMIP Crop Experiment data schema, Porter et al 2014).
+Cheryl and Gerrit are leaders in the Agricultural Model Intercomparison project, and have developed a common data format for agricultural models called [ACE](https://vest.agrisemantics.org/content/icasa-data-standards-agricultural-field-experiments-and-production) (AgMIP Crop Experiment data schema, Porter et al., 2014).

 The purpose of this ARDN project is to make a handful of agricultural datasets more *Findable, Accessible, Interoperable, and Reusable*, which is a broader movement referred to as [FAIR](https://www.force11.org/group/fairgroup/fairprinciples).
 Increasing how FAIR these datasets are should enable them to be used more broadly in crop modeling research.